gsaukov/java-machine/ReadMe.md

 	Styles: bootstrap, font-awesome, fontelloembedded and more.
 	Maps: OpenLayers, OpenStreetMap, ol, leaflet.
 	Data Visualizations: d3.v5
-Frontend HTML when not client side genrated is hosted on nginx and server back end SearchDataApplication server and its templates.
+Frontend HTML when not client side generated is hosted on nginx and server back end SearchDataApplication server and its templates.
 JS and static resources, CSS and images are pulled from nginx.
 Parts of JS could be also found in templates/thymleaf blocks when they are only invoked from block content.